Mathi1800/Git-Tutorial/README.txt

 can be useful , if we did some dirty piece of code and now no more want it.instead of deleting any change line by line .we can restore it or you can say restore last clean version of the file .

+11.'git restore --staged <file> -it removes file from changes from staging are to working area. this only works if changes are in your staging area